Common furniture beetles are capable of damaging the wood inside and around a house or other building.

 How to Get Rid of Wood-Boring Beetles

-To determine effective ways of treating to get rid of wood-boring beetles, you must verify there is a live infestation.
+To determine effective ways of treating to get rid of wood-boring beetles, you must verify there is a live infestation, just like what we do to get rid of boxelder bugs.

 One sure sign of wood boring beetles is finding a white powder without clumps near the wood.
 Seeing this powder is a guarantee an active infestation is nearby.